FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 annotate the base JSON payload as JSON-LD linked data.

 It should be noted that this JSON-LD payload does not include metadata about attributes - there are no _properties of properties_ or _relationships of properties_.
-Therefore to include a traversable link within JSON-LD it is necessary to declare it as **Relationship** directly on the entity itself- an example can be found in the `controlledAsset` attribute of `Device`.
+Therefore, to include a traversable link within JSON-LD it is necessary to declare it as **Relationship** directly on the entity itself- an example can be found in the `controlledAsset` attribute of `Device`.
 Metadata attributes such as the `providedBy` **Relationship** found within the `temperature` **Property** are only traversable using the NGSI-LD syntax.

 ### Generating Documentation

 The `@context` syntax is designed to be readable by machines.
-Obviously developers need human readable documentation too.
+Obviously developers need human-readable documentation too.

 Basic documentation about NGSI-LD entities can be generated from a Swagger data model as follows: